mikeizbicki/cmc-csci143/week_00/README.md

        > You're not required to play any of these games,
        > but many people find them more fun than working through standard tutorials.

-    1. Follow [these instructions](https://github.com/mikeizbicki/cmc-csci046/blob/2021spring/week_00/lambda-server.md) to update your lambda server account's settings with a nicer looking prompt.
+    1. In this second task, you will update your lambda server account settings to match mine and be a bit more user friendly.
+       Follow [these instructions](https://github.com/mikeizbicki/cmc-csci046/blob/2021spring/week_00/lambda-server.md) to make the changes.

-    1. Work through the following tutorials:
+    1. Next, you should work through the following tutorials that review important unix shell concepts:

         1. the [unix/git tutorial](https://github.com/mikeizbicki/cmc-csci046/blob/2021spring/week_00/git.md)
         1. the [github tutorial](https://github.com/mikeizbicki/cmc-csci046/blob/2021spring/week_00/github.md)
         1. the [unix processes tutorial](processes.md)

-        There is nothing to turn in for these tutorials, but subsequent lectures will assume you are 100% comfortable with all of the material.
-        So it would behoove you to spend a few hours working through the material to ensure that you fully understand it all.
+    1. Finally, you will begin the `typespeed` "caveat task.

-    1. Log in to the lambda server, and run the command
+       Log in to the lambda server, and run the command
        ```
        $ typespeed
        ```
-       to test your unix typing skills.
+       Follow the command prompts to test your typing speed on the "Unix commands" task.
+       (Press `1` then `Enter` in the menu to enter the task.)

        Programmers spend lots of time at the keyboard, and so it pays to actually be able to type well.
        Anyone who beats my high score will have my undying admiration :)